Outside the front gate of Christianville, you take an immediate right to go to Haiti Made, a local cafe, coffee and

 An eighth of a mile down the rock strewn, bumpy, water puddled lane, that barely makes a foot path, is the landmark Old Well.

 It is called old because it is a deep well drilled in the 1950’s when the Christianville Bible University occupied the hillside above the well.
-The University was taken out by one of Mother Nature’s hurricanes and all that is left of it is a concrete shell of a building at the top of the ridge, obscured by battered trees and beat down vegetation.
+The University was taken out by one of Mother Nature’s hurricanes some years ago and all that is left of it is a concrete shell of a building at the top of the ridge, obscured by battered trees and beat down vegetation.

-Often, at this well, there are vehicles, motorcycles pulled off the road while men and women fill yellow five gallon plastic jugs with water to take home.
-Along these little country backwaters, country people live and pipes to take water to all who need it isn’t here.
+Often, at this well, there are vehicles, motorcycles pulled off the road while men and women fill yellow five gallon plastic jugs with water to take home for cooking, drinking, and bathing.

 I splash water on my face, direct from the spigot, stopping my walk for a moment.